s1seven/node-red-monorepo/README.md

 # Node-Red Monorepo

 This is a monorepo to contain all our node red projects.
-It contains `node-red-chartjs`, `node-red-contrib-generate-pdf-s1seven`, and `node-red-s1seven-api`.
+It contains `node-red-chartjs`, `node-red-generate-pdf`, and `node-red-s1seven-api`.

 ## Starting out